unChaz/sci-fi-5e/srd/classes/warlock.md

 #### Mystic Arcanum

 At 11th level, your patron bestows upon you a tek secret called an arcanum.
-Choose one 6th- level spell from the warlock spell list as this arcanum.
+Choose one 6th- level tek skill from the warlock tek skill list as this arcanum.

-You can cast your arcanum spell once without expending a spell slot.
+You can cast your arcanum tek skill once without expending a tek skill slot.
 You must finish a long rest before you can do so again.

-At higher levels, you gain more warlock spells of your choice that can be cast in this way: one 7th- level spell at 13th level, one 8th-level spell at 15th level, and one 9th-level spell at 17th level.
+At higher levels, you gain more warlock tek skills of your choice that can be cast in this way: one 7th- level tek skill at 13th level, one 8th-level tek skill at 15th level, and one 9th-level tek skill at 17th level.
 You regain all uses of your Mystic Arcanum when you finish a long rest.

 #### Eldritch Master

-At 20th level, you can draw on your inner reserve of mystical power while entreating your patron to regain expended spell slots.
-You can spend 1 minute entreating your patron for aid to regain all your expended spell slots from your Pact Magic feature.
-Once you regain spell slots with this feature, you must finish a long rest before you can do so again.
+At 20th level, you can draw on your inner reserve of mystical power while entreating your patron to regain expended tek skill slots.
+You can spend 1 minute entreating your patron for aid to regain all your expended tek skill slots from your Pact Tek feature.
+Once you regain tek skill slots with this feature, you must finish a long rest before you can do so again.

 #### Eldritch Invocations